-The 2018-2019 season will mark the fifth for head men’s ice hockey coach Jay Pecora at Wentworth Institute of Technology.
+The 2019-2020 season will mark the sixth for head men’s ice hockey coach Jay Pecora at Wentworth Institute of Technology.

 In his first season the Leopards finished with an 11-12-3 record and finished fifth in the ECAC Northeast with a 6-6-2 record.
 Three of the Leopards’ losses were by a combined four goals and the Black & Gold.
 Wentworth also captured both in-season tournaments it competed in, winning the IC Federal Credit Union Shootout at Fitchburg State and the Salem State Holiday Invitational.